Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 How do you manage when you feel ungrounded?

+The short answer?
+I stop.
+I stay longer.
+I go somewhere familiar or somewhere I have friends.
 The beauty of the nomadic life is that I haven’t committed myself to anything.
-If I feel lost or lonely, I can always go to Berlin or Paris or Arizona or Pennsylvania (all places I have good friends) for a month or two or apply for a visa and put down roots somewhere for a year or more.
+If I feel lost or lonely, I can always go to Berlin or Paris or Arizona or Pennsylvania (all places I have good friends) for a month or two or apply for a visa and stay in Switzerland for a year.
 The key is recognizing when you’re starting to feel lost or burned out and giving yourself permission to stop for however long you need to.

 How do you help yourself feel grounded in a new place?